Setting up Shopify Payments

 Your identity, address, and proof of legal entity document uploads must be reviewed and matched successfully to the information on your Shopify Payments account before your business can be fully verified.

-Reviews can take up to 3 business days to complete.
 During the review process, your payouts might be placed on hold until your information is verified, but usually your store remains open and customers can still buy your products.
-After your information is verified, any payout or processing holds applied to your account are removed automatically.
+If you have uploaded documents that meet the requirements, and then later receive notification that your information wasn't verified, then contact Shopify Support.

 Payment method manual review process

-Some payment methods for Shopify Payments must be approved before you can use them.
-When you activate Shopify Payments, the approval process for applicable local payment methods and credit card methods begins automatically.
-A payment method remains in “manual review” status while your application is reviewed.
-If your application is approved, then you can begin using the payment method.
+Some local payment methods for Shopify Payments must be approved before you can use them.
+When you activate Shopify Payments, the approval process for applicable local payment methods begins automatically.
+A payment method remains in “manual review” status during the review process.
+If your application is approved, then you and your customers can begin using the payment method.